 Legal Separation: Your filing status can be single if you are unmarried or legally separated from your spouse under a divorce or separate maintenance decree.
-Pub 17, 2015, Page 20.

 Idaho does not recognize legal separations.
 Your decree of divorce must be final before being considered single.
 The following states DO NOT recognize the legal documentation of separation:

-Mississippi Delaware Georgia Pennsylvania Florida Idaho
+Delaware Georgia Mississippi Florida Idaho Pennsylvania

-(Source: wiki.answers.com /Q/What_do_you_need_to_do_for_a_legal_separation)
+(Source: wiki.answers.com/Q/What do you need to do for a legal separation)

 Common Law: Recognized if you live together in a common law marriage that is recognized by the state where you now live or in the state where the common law marriage began.
-Only fifteen states recognize common law marriages.
-Idaho only recognizes if created before 1/1/96.
+See States that continue to recognize new common law marriages in another section of this "How To" instruction.